mukeshsoni/elm-rope/README.md

 `delete : Int -> Int -> Rope -> Rope`

 deletes a substring from the rope given a startIndex and the length of substring to be deleted.
 E.g. assume r is a Rope which has the string `I blamah you`, then `Rope.delete 3 3 r` will delete "lam" from the rope and return another rope which contains `i bah you`

+If start index is less than 0, it returns the same rope.
+If the sum of start index and the length of the substring to delete exceeds the length of the string in the rope, a LeafRopeNode is returned which contains an empty string ("")

+#### substr
+`substr : Int -> Int -> Rope -> String`

+Finds substring from index i for length j.

+If start index is less than 0, return empty string.

+If the sum of start index and the length of the substring to delete exceeds the length of the string in the rope, returns the whole string in the rope.

 ### Development